tjme/opinionate/README.md

 ## Writing metadata

-You can guide and improve the code gneration performed by the template, by adding metadata.
+You can guide and improve the code generation performed by the template, by adding metadata.
 For example (when using the built-in template), you can specify more user-friendly labels for individual tables and fields, and whether they should appear on List or CRUD pages.

 The `opinionate meta` sub-command can be used in a number of ways to help manage the metadata.
 You can provide the metadata as a (JSON) overlay file, or in the PostgreSQL schema, as table and field comments.
 It can create starter (SQL and/or JSON) files, where you need only fill in the gaps (which is especially useful if you have a large schema).